-The Polk County Transportation Disadvantaged Local Coordinating Board hereby certifies that an annual evaluation of the Community Transportation Coordinator was conducted consistent with the policies of the Commission for the Transportation Disadvantaged and all recommendations of that evaluation have been incorporated in this Service Plan.
-We further certify that the rates contained herein have been thoroughly reviewed, evaluated and approved.
-This Transportation Disadvantaged Service Plan Update was reviewed in its entirety and approved by this Board at an official meeting begin on June 29, 2020.
+The Polk County Transportation Disadvantaged Local Coordinating Board hereby annual evaluation of the Community Transportation Coordinator was conducted policies of the Commission for the Transportation Disadvantaged and all recommevaluation have been incorporated in this Service Plan.
+We further certify that the herein have been thoroughly reviewed, evaluated and approved.
+This Transporta Service Plan - Minor Update was reviewed in its entirety and approved by this Bo.